'Supermoon' lights sky amid shower

 When the Earth passes through, the dust cloud particles hit the atmosphere at 140,000 mph and burn up in streaking flashes of light, creating the spectacle known as the Perseids.

-The meteors will be visible until Wednesday, with activity peaking on Tuesday.
+The meteors will be visible until Wednesday, with activity peaking tomorrow.

-An unusually bright full "supermoon" was also seen on July 12, and another is due to appear on September 9.
+An unusually bright full "supermoon" was also seen on July 12, and is due to appear again on September 9.

-Supermoons occur relatively often, every 13 months and 18 days, but are not always noticed because of clouds or poor weather.
+Supermoons occur relatively frequently, usually every 13 months and 18 days, but are not always noticed because of clouds or poor weather.